 Overview

-An opening called the ductus arteriosus is part of a baby's blood flow system in the womb.
+An opening called the ductus arteriosus is part of the blood flow system in the womb for an unborn baby, also called a fetus.
 It usually closes shortly after birth.
-If it remains open, it's called a patent ductus arteriosus.
+If the opening remains open, it's called a patent ductus arteriosus.
+A PDA is a type of congenital heart defect.

-A small patent ductus arteriosus often doesn't cause problems and might never need treatment.
-However, a large, untreated patent ductus arteriosus can let oxygen-poor blood move the wrong way.
-This can weaken the heart muscle, causing heart failure and other complications.
+A small PDA might never need treatment.
+But a large, untreated patent ductus arteriosus can let oxygen-poor blood move the wrong way.
+This can make the heart muscle weak, causing heart failure and other complications.

-Treatment options for a patent ductus arteriosus include regular health checkups, medicines, and a procedure or surgery to close the opening.
+Treatments for patent ductus arteriosus may include regular health checkups, medicines, and a procedure or surgery to close the opening.

 Symptoms